stroiman/stroiman/README.md

 I'm a long time TDD practitioner.
 Learning TDD has by far been the most important skill I've learned.
 But it took many years, because I was never taught what TDD really is about.
 I had to discover for myself.

+My most recent project, [Go-DOM](https://github.com/stroiman/go-dom) is born from the lack of a tool for a proper TDD process.

 - 🔭 I’m currently working on
   - [Go-DOM](https://github.com/stroiman/go-dom) - A Headless browser for Go.
   - [Muxify](https://github.com/stroiman/muxify) - A tool for managing TMUX sessions.